Skip to main content

 The Cornell University College of Veterinary Medicine is committed to Reducing Educational Debt and enabling graduate financial independence.
 The college is addressing this priority with a three-pronged approach: (1) provide individualized financial management and loan counseling; (2) integrate learning opportunities for business and entrepreneurship skill development into curricular offerings; and (3) increase funding for scholarship support.

 The Cornell RED Veterinary Scholars Program has been created to provide extraordinary scholarship support to financial aid recipients who are rising third-year D.V.M. students.
-Beginning in the spring of 2021, two (2) RED Scholars will be selected.
+Three (3) RED Scholars will be selected.
 Awardees/recipients will receive tuition-free third- and fourth-years of their D.V.M. education at the Cornell University College of Veterinary Medicine.

-In addition, scholarship recipients will serve as ambassadors for the college and the university; be a spokesperson for the RED Scholarship Program; attend occasional donor functions with college leadership; and permit the use of their name, photograph and supporting story content in college and university platforms (social, web, print) that promote the Cornell RED Veterinary Scholars Program.
+• Scholarship recipients will act as ambassadors for the college and university, serve as spokespersons for the RED Scholarship Program, attend donor functions with college leadership, and allow the use of their name, photograph, and story in college and university promotional platforms (social, web, print) for the Cornell RED Veterinary Scholars Program.

 -OR-

 Include your future goals and explain how this scholarship will impact your ability to meet those goals.
-Share with the donor how investing in you will benefit the veterinary profession as a whole.
+Share with the donor how investing in you will benefit the veterinary profession.

 • Include a current resume